SanPen/GridCal/README.md

 ## Installation

 GridCal is a software made in the Python programming language.
-Therefore, it needs a python interpreter installed in your operative system.
+Therefore, it needs a Python interpreter installed in your operative system.

 ### Standalone setup